User Experience in Neuroscience Software: Designing for Researchers

 Researcher-Centric Design Principles for Neuroscience Software

-Neuroscience software designed with the researcher’s needs in mind is based on a set of foundational principles that prioritize efficiency, usability, and adaptability.
+Neuroscience software that aims to serve the researcher is built on core principles of effectiveness, ease of use, and flexibility.
 Here’s a closer look at the key researcher-centric design principles:

 1. Simplicity and Intuitiveness